Using Mol*¶

 - Chain (only in chain mode): select which chain to display.

-On the top-right of the panel, there are four buttons:
+On the top-right of the panel, there are three buttons:

 - (Copy to Clipboard): Copy the displayed sequence to the clipboard.
 Currently, this is only displayed when the display mode is set to "chain".